Enable Windows Webcam notifications

 webcam cover

-To improve the security of devices without indicators, Microsoft created a system notification that shows whether the camera is on or off.
+To improve the security of devices without indications, Microsoft created a systemic indicating whether the camera is on or off.
 But this particular camera privacy feature should be enabled manually through the Windows 11 Registry Editor.

 Let's see how it works: